The Road to Trust: Building Enclaves within Confidential VMs: Background

 The SGX hardware enables user space applications to set aside private memory regions of code and data.
-The allocation of the private memory is managed through a set of privileged (ring-0) ENCLS leaf functions, while a set of unprivileged (ring-3) ENCLU leaf functions allow applications to enter and execute within these regions (Figure~\ref{fig:sgx_life_cycle}).
+The allocation of the private memory is managed through a set of privileged (ring-0) ENCLS leaf functions, while a set of unprivileged (ring-3) ENCLU leaf functions allow applications to enter and execute within these regions.
 Additionally, the hardware records meta-information for the enclave and its thread to effectively manage the enclave's life cycle.
 In the event of interrupts or exceptions, the hardware triggers an Asynchronous Enclave Exits (AEX) event.
 During an AEX, the enclave's context is saved and the application context is restored.
 Upon handling the interrupt or exception, the enclave context is restored when the execution resumes within the enclave.
-The specific details involved in these operations are omitted for brevity, and the readers may refer to the official manual~\cite{sgxdeveloperguide} for more information.

 \para{SGX attestation} During enclave creation, the hardware measures the integrity of the enclave code and data.
 This allows for remote attestation, enabling external entities to verify the trustworthiness of the enclave.
 In most cases, \textit{every component of enclave code can be measured and attested}.
-The root of trust for attestation resides in the attestation key, which is exclusively accessible by the Intel signed quote enclave (QE).
+The root of trust for reporting resides in the attestation key, which is exclusively accessible by the Intel signed quote enclave (QE).